-The SLVIA is based on the Design Envelope with the assessment based on a defined 'worst case scenario' in terms of the Wind Turbine Generators (WTGs) and Offshore Substation Platforms (OSPs) dimensions and locations.
+The SLVIA is based on the Design Envelope with the assessment based on a defined 'worst case scenario' in terms of the Wind Turbine Generators (WTGs) and Offshore Substation Platforms (OSPs) dimensions and locations as set out in Section 12.6 of this chapter.
 It is the likely significant effects of this 'worst case scenario' that are assessed and illustrated in the SLVIA.

-The worst case scenario, which includes 89 WTGs and four OSPs incorporates both fixed and floating WTGs with maximum blade tip heights of 355m and 327.9m above mean sea level respectively.
-WTGs occupy locations that represent the impacts arising from the full extent of the Caledonia OWF in a grid arrangement with a predominance of WTGs positioned around the Caledonia OWF perimeter.
+The worst case scenario, which includes 53 WTGs and two OSPs incorporates both fixed and floating WTGs with maximum blade tip heights of 355m and 327.9m above mean sea level respectively.
+WTGs occupy locations that represent the impacts arising from the full extent of the Caledonia South Site in a grid arrangement with a predominance of WTGs positioned around the Caledonia South Site perimeter.

-Importantly the Caledonia OWF will be located adjacent to the Moray East OWF which is part of an OWF cluster that also includes Beatrice Offshore Windfarm Ltd, Moray West and the Beatrice Demonstrator WTGs.
+Importantly the Caledonia South Site will be located adjacent to the Moray East OWF which is part of an OWF cluster that also includes Beatrice Offshore Windfarm Ltd, Moray West and the Beatrice Demonstrator WTGs.
 Due to the span of time and different layouts the existing cluster of OWFs includes WTGs of ever-increasing scale/spacing and differing layouts.
 Over time, due to economic considerations and technological advancements WTGs have become larger and more powerful with consequently wider spacing between them to ameliorate wake effects as compared to the historic Moray Firth OWF projects.
-It is to this context that Caledonia OWF will be added introducing WTGs that are larger in scale again when compared to the most recently developed Moray West at approximately 258m to blade tip.
+It is to this context that Caledonia South Site will be added introducing WTGs that are larger in scale again when compared to the most recently developed Moray West OWF at approximately 258m to blade tip.

-The largely linear north to south orientation of the Caledonia OWF itself will ensure that from the coastal areas of the northern Highlands and along the closest parts of Aberdeenshire/Moray the development is seen across its narrower cross section with turbines at the farthest extents located at a considerable distance from each coastline or otherwise beyond existing OWFs.
+The largely linear north to south orientation of the Caledonia South Site itself will ensure that from the coastal areas of the northern Highlands and along the closest parts of Aberdeenshire/Moray the development is seen across its narrower cross section with turbines at the farthest extents located at a considerable distance from each coastline or otherwise beyond existing OWFs.

-The significant visual effects identified occur along the coastal area of Caithness in the Highlands, in the western part of the Study Area, between approximately Keiss and Whaligoe Steps and along a short section of the Aberdeenshire coast between approximately Portsoy and Gardenstown, where the effects are assessed as Significant (borderline).
-These locations, which represent views from settlements and routes represent the outer limits of significant visual effects on the Highlands and Aberdeenshire coastlines.
+The significant visual effects identified occur along the coastal area along a short section of the Aberdeenshire coast between approximately Portsoy and Gardenstown where the effects are assessed as Significant (Borderline).
+These locations, which represent views from settlements and routes represent the outer limits of significant visual effects on the Aberdeenshire coastline.